What is urea

-As the most frequently manufactured organic chemical, urea is in enormous demand in both first-world and developing countries.
-More than one million pounds are produced every year in the United States alone.
+More than one million pounds of urea are produced every year in the United States alone.
 If you are a urea supplier in North America, choose Brenntag as the distributor you need for your carbamide and similar products.

-If you are looking to partner with a world-class urea distributor, choose the team at Brenntag North America.
-As one of the top ingredient and chemical solutions providers in the world, we can fully meet your needs with fertilizer-grade and feed-grade urea.
-We offer an extensive range of raw materials to meet the needs of nearly any market.
+Brenntag offers an extensive range of raw materials to meet the needs of nearly any market.
 You will find more than 10,000 products supplied by an industry-leading supplier base, offering a holistic solution for your chemical and ingredient needs.